Ioannis Athinaiou: Youth career

 At a young age, Athinaiou began playing youth system basketball in Greece.
-He started playing with the youth teams of Poseidonas, a club that is located in Psychiko, Athens.
+He started playing with the youth teams of Poseidonas, a club that is located in Psychiko, Athens,.

 Professional career

-Athinaiou first played professionally with the Greek clubs Ilysiakos Athens, Panionios Athens, and KAOD.
+Athinaiou first played professionally with the Greek clubs Ilysiakos, Panionios, and KAOD.
 In the summer of 2009, he signed a 4-year contract with Panionios.
 He joined the Greek League club Aris Thessaloniki, in 2013.

 Athinaiou joined the Italian League club Olimpia Milano, in 2014.
 In May, he parted ways with the team.
 He signed with the Greek EuroLeague team Olympiacos Piraeus, in 2015.
 With Olympiacos, he won the Greek League championship in 2016.
 He returned to Aris Thessaloniki, for the 2017–18 season.

 On July 29, 2018, Athinaiou signed a two-year contract with Aris' arch-rivals, PAOK Thessaloniki.
 In January 2019, he joined the French League club Fos Provence.